 Ryanair cancels 150 flights to and from Germany

-Rumors of additional strikes for the month of September are trumped by Ryanair’s preemptive decision to cancel 150 flights scheduled to fly to and from Germany.
-Although Ryanair says it will offer alternative flights, such short notice undoubtedly leaves travelers inconvenienced and in a bad spot.
+Rumours of additional strikes for the month of September are trumped by Ryanair’s preemptive decision to cancel 150 flights scheduled to fly to and from Germany.
+Although Ryanair says it will offer alternative flights, such short notice undoubtedly leaves travellers inconvenienced and in a bad spot.

 If that’s not enough to bitter your taste for Ryanair, it’s also been reported that up to 190 Ryanair-issued compensation checks have bounced, causing customers to incur additional bank fees from the rejected checks.